janstrng/Evaluating-IoT-devices/Framework.md

 The main focus of the framework are for devices that primarily use Wifi as a method of communication, thus other protocols such as Zigbee and Z-wave have been left out of the scope.

 ## Further work
-Include tools and methodology for tests.
+Include and describe tools and methodology for tests.

 ## Definitions of Values